Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Distributed Governance Implementation Process.md

 ## Organisational development

 Having covered the high level movements of the whole on a macro-economic level, we might choose to examine the parts from which its composed; these are individuals, groups and organisations.
-From this perspective we can begin to consider structural integrity; market forces can easily become overwhelming and
+From this perspective we can begin to consider structural integrity; market forces can easily become overwhelming and necessitate undesirable pathways.

+For example, if your a precariot you may have to give up farming and move to the city to make ends meet.
+If your a small group or organisation you can become subject to hostile take overs from larger players or just